matthewber/docs/versioned_docs/version-V1/faq/rentals.md

 <details><summary>Where can I view the number of rental passes I have available?</summary><br/>

-Click <code>Launch App</code> on the top right corner of our [website](www.niftyleague.com), which opens our [app](www.app.niftyleague.com).
-Click the <code>Connect Wallet</code> button on the left side of the window.
+Click <code>Launch App</code> on the top right corner of our [website](https://niftyleague.com), which opens our [app](https://app.niftyleague.com).
+Click <code>Connect Wallet</code> on the left side of the window.
 Via the left sidebar, click <code>My Dashboard</code> then <code>Degens</code>.
-Click the <code>Rent Now</code> button on the DEGEN you’d like to select for a rental pass. **You can view the number of rental passes available on your wallet in the <code>Rental Passes Remaining</code> row on this dialog.**
+Click <code>Rent Now</code> on the DEGEN you’d like to select for a rental pass. **You can view the number of rental passes available on your wallet in the <code>Rental Passes Remaining</code> row on this dialog.**

 </details>

 <details><summary>How do I issue a rental pass?</summary><br/>

-Open our [app](www.app.niftyleague.com), connect your wallet, select the DEGEN you wish to apply the rental pass to - either by browsing the Degen Rentals marketplace (click <code>Degen Rentals</code> in the side navigation, and <code>Rent Now</code> under the DEGEN's photo) or selecting a DEGEN you own (click<code>My Dashboard</code>,<code>Overview</code>, and <code>Rent Now</code> under the DEGEN's photo).<br/><br/>
+Open our [app](https://app.niftyleague.com), connect your wallet, select the DEGEN you wish to apply the rental pass to - either by browsing the Degen Rentals marketplace or selecting a DEGEN you own.
+</br></br>

-After clicking <code>Rent Now</code>, the **Rental Overview** dialog will appear.
+After clicking <code>Rent Now</code>, the Rental Overview dialog will appear.
+</br></br>

-To rent the DEGEN for a Recruit/Player (friend, family, etc.):
+To rent the DEGEN for a Recruit/Player (friend, family, etc.):<br/><br/>
-  1. Select <code>Recruit</code> under <code>What are you renting for?</code>
+  1. Select <code>Recruit</code> under <code>What are you renting for?</code><br/><br/>
-  2. A field will appear below <code>What is your recruit’s ETH wallet address?</code>, where you must enter address for the Recruit/Player
+  2. A field will appear below <code>What is your recruit’s ETH wallet address?</code>, where you must enter address for the Recruit/Player<br/><br/>
-  3. Select <code>Yes</code> next to <code>Use a rental pass?</code>
+  3. Select <code>Yes</code> next to <code>Use a rental pass?</code><br/><br/>
-  4. Complete the dialog by checking the box to acknowledge the rental/fees and clicking the <code>Rent Degen</code><br/><br/>
+  4. Check the box to acknowledge the rental/fees<br/><br/>
+  5. Click <code>Rent Degen</code><br/><br/>

-Please note, rental passes can only be applied to DEGENs with **Common backgrounds** and **zero rentals in queue**.
+Please note, rental passes can only be applied to DEGENs with Common backgrounds and zero rentals in queue.
 Prior to sending a rental pass to a Recruit, friend or family, etc., they must create a Nifty League profile by simply connecting their crypto wallet to our [app](www.app.niftyleague.com).

 </details>

 <details><summary>Help!
 I received an error when attempting to issue a rental pass.
 Now what?</summary><br/>

 If you receive an error after attempting to rent a DEGEN using a rental pass, this is likely because the DEGEN either does not have a Common background, has an ongoing active rental, or, the address you attempted to issue the pass to is not recognized as a profile in our system.
-If the address is not recognized, please instruct your Recruit/Player (friend, family, etc.) to connect their crypto wallet to our [app](www.app.niftyleague.com).
+If the address is not recognized, please instruct your Recruit/Player (friend, family, etc.) to connect their crypto wallet to our [app](https://app.niftyleague.com).
+<br/><br/>

-If you are encountering other issues with your rental pass, please reach out to a [Community Moderator](https://niftyleague.com/docs/overview/team#community-moderators) in [our Discord server](https://discord.com/invite/niftyleague).
+If you are encountering other issues with your rental pass, please reach out to a Community Moderator in our Discord server.

 </details>